b-wesley/song-classification/README.md

 For the neural networks, we tested a feedforward convolutional network with various numbers of convolutional layers, filter counts, and regularization over a range of learning rates and numbers of pochs.
 For the audio, we used a WaveNet inspired by DeepMind's 2018 paper of the same name due to its efficacy at extracting data from audio files (trying various numbers of convolutional/residual blocks, dilation depths, and learning rates).
 To train these models, we initially developed on our local machines to setup the models, and once they were capable of successfully training for 3 epochs, we used Google Colab to perform the full hyperparameter search to find regions where a good learning rate and other hyperparameters may lie.

+Additionally, we split the 30-second audio files into 3-second snippets corresponding to the 3 second data provided in the dataset, and also genreated the corresponding spectrograms.
+The use of this data did not provide much improvement in accuracy and took significantly longer to train due to the increased number of samples.

 ![](wavenet_res_block.png)

 Above: the structure of one of the residual blocks in a WaveNet